RiansyahTohamba/coding-notes/stats/sheldon-intro-stats-prob/ch3.md

 Bagaimana menyatakan refactoring dilakukan 29 kali? untuk menghilangkan 1 smell, butuh berapa kali refactoring?

-all possible outcome itu istilahnya SAMPLE SPACE disingkat S, misal jenis kelamin bayi yang keluar.
+All possible outcome itu istilahnya SAMPLE SPACE disingkat S, misal jenis kelamin bayi yang keluar.
 EVENT (disingkat E) adalah subset dari S , misal bayi yang keluar adalah Laki-laki adalah event.

-For any two events E and F of a sample space S, we define the new event E ∪ F, called the union of the events E and F, to consist of all outcomes that are either in E or in F or in both E and F. That is, the event E ∪ F will occur if either E or F occurs.
-For instance, in Example 1 if E = {g} and F = {b}, then E ∪ F = {g, b}.
-That is, E ∪ F would be the whole sample space S. In Example 2 if E = {all outcomes starting with 6} is the event that the number 6 horse wins and F = {all outcomes having 6 in the second position} is the event that the number 6 horse comes in second, then E ∪ F is the event that the number 6 horse comes in either first or second.
+For any two events E and F of a sample space S,

+we define the new event E ∪ F, called the union of the events E and F, to consist of all outcomes that are either in E or in F or in both E and F.

-Apa kaitan intersection event dengan hyphotesis testing?
-Kenapa
+That is, the event E ∪ F will occur if either E or F occurs.

+For instance, in
+Example 1
+if E = {g} and F = {b},
+then E ∪ F = {g, b}.
+That is, E ∪ F would be the whole sample space S.

+In Example 2
+if
+E = {all outcomes starting with 6} is the event that the number 6 horse wins and
+F = {all outcomes having 6 in the second position} is the event that the number 6 horse comes in second,

+then E ∪ F is the event that the number 6 horse comes in either first or second.

+Disini diperlukan algebra event

-# diagram vents and algebra events
+# diagram venn and algebra events
+Biar lebih jelas sebaran dan himpunan event nya.

 # axioms of probability